mikami520/AutoSeg4ETICA/README.md

 **2023.12.31** - The data preprocessing , training, inference, and evaluation code are released.

 ## Abstract
-Objective.
-Obtaining automated, objective 3-dimensional (3D)
+- Objective: Obtaining automated, objective 3-dimensional (3D)
 models of the Eustachian tube (ET) and the internal carotid artery (ICA) from computed tomography (CT) scans could provide useful navigational and diagnostic information for ET